Undergraduate Admissions and Application

 Interested in seeing some of the many career paths Landscape Architecture has to offer?
 Click the links below to learn more!

-Browse through our Current Students pages to experience what it is like to be one of our students.
+Browse through our pages to experience what it is like to be one of our students.

 The program's goal is to have the greater proportion of program majors admitted as freshmen.
 All entering freshmen will gain admission to the Landscape Architecture program directly from high school, as space permits.
 Early application is encouraged to ensure the best possible chance for admission.

-If you are a current UMD student planning to transfer from another major on campus please contact us directly.
+UMD Transfers (Admissions from other majors within campus): If you are a current UMD student planning to transfer from another major on campus please contact us directly.
 We would like to meet with you directly and discuss the process to switch to our major.
+You will also be required to attend a Change Your Major Workshop.

 2+3 Year Pathway (2-years Associates + 3 years for the BLA)